Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Methods

+The task of multi-view analysis poses a significant challenge in the identification of a common underlying representation for $N$ data samples from $M$ different modalities, denoted as $\llav{\Xnm}_{m=1}^M$, that captures both interview and intraview variability.
+Achieving this goal requires the fusion of data from multiple modalities into a unified global latent space.
+However, the latent space must also account for the fact that each view may only be reconstructed by a portion of it or share latent features with a subset of views.

+The primary challenge that needs to be addressed is the handling of heterogeneous data types, such as categorical, image, real, or temporal data.
+Each modality $\llav{\Xm}_{m=1}^M$ originates from a distinct domain and must be standardised to ensure consistency.
+In this study, we propose a hierarchical approach that first, given each $\Xm$ employs a marginal \ac{VAE} to convert each $m$-domain into a $m$-Gaussian embedded domain, denoted as $\llav{\mathbf{Z}^{(m)}}_{m=1}^M$.

+The second issue is to consider how to combine this information into a global latent space $\G$.
+To address this, we propose interconnecting all marginal $\llav{\mathbf{Z}^{(m)}}_{m=1}^M$ spaces into a global $\G$ using specific linear transformations $\Wm$, that is, an FA model.

-A \ac{VAE} is a probabilistic model that assumes there exists a hidden latent variable $\mathbf{z}\in \R^{1 \times D'}$ capable of generating the observations $\mathbf{x}\in\R^{1 \times D}$ through a non-linear model. $D$ represents the observation dimension and $D'$ is a hyper-parameter.
-The latent variables are inferred from the observations following:
+The complete pipeline proposed in this work interconnects both previous solutions.
+To do so, each marginal \ac{VAE} is a probabilistic generative model that assumes that there exists a hidden embedded variable $\mathbf{Z}^{(m)}\in \R^{N \times D'}$ capable of generating the observations $\mathbf{X}^{(m)}\in\R^{N \times D}$ through a non-linear parametric model.
+Here, $D$ denotes the dimension of the observed data, and $D'$ is a hyperparameter for the Gaussian-embedded space.
+These embedded variables are inferred from the observations following:

-where, $p_{\theta}(\mathbf{x}| \mathbf{z})$ corresponds to the decoder, which is based on a Neural Network (NN) parametric model with $\theta$ parameters, and $p_\theta(\mathbf{z}|\mathbf{x})$ is the encoder (see in Fig. \ref{fig:vanillavae} the probabilistic model).
-However, its computation by means of Eq. (\ref{eq:vaenonfeasible}) is not feasible, since computing $p(\mathbf{x})$ is intractable.
-Hence, we use \ac{VI} to approximate it with a tractable parameterized family of distributions defined as $q_{\eta}(\mathbf{z}| \mathbf{x})$.
-To do so, we minimize KL divergence between the two distributions: